murinicanor/entropybroker/readme.txt

 Most daemons should run on all UNIX systems.
 The ones that are Linux-specific are markes as such.

+Please note that the current (v1.1) protocol version does not protect you from man-in-the-middle attacks.
+It only prevents sniffers from obtaining your entropy data.

 *** PLEASE NOTE: since 1.0, 'eb' was renamed to 'entropy_broker' ***
 *** also the other daemons were renamed ***